 Suddenly, a shot rang out!

-Terrorists thugs armed with carbines surged into the foyer.
-One of them had fired a quick round into a cream-colored vase that had stood on a side table for 2 decades.
+Terrorist thugs armed with carbines surged into the foyer.
+One of them had fired a quick round into a cream-colored urn that had stood on a side table for two decades.

-“That vase is all wrong for the room,” he opined.
+“That vase is all wrong for the room,” he said.